 Set Grade Posting Policy

-By default, the Grade Posting Policy of a course is set to manual, which means grades are not released to students until an instructor or TA selects Post Grades in the SpeedGrader or Grades tool.
+By default, the Grade Posting Policy of a course is set to Manual, which means grades are not released to students until an instructor or TA Post Grades in the SpeedGrader or Grades tool.
 However, Instructors can change the Posting Policy.
 The posting policy of a quiz submission retains what is in effect at the time of submission, not at the time of grading, so it is essential to set the posting policy correctly before releasing the quiz and before students begin submitting the exam.
 To confirm the Grade Posting Policy for your course, go to the Gradebook, click the Settings (gear) icon to the far right of the page and click the Grade Posting Policy tab.

 If you find you need to change the posting policy from Automatic to Manual for an individual quiz after a student has already submitted, you need to take the additional step of going to the Gradebook, find the assignment, click on the three dots, and select ‘Hide Grades’.